tungli/F5170-python/3_Motion/README.md

 >
 > ![prob3](http://mathurl.com/ycp4a5wj.png)
 >
 >  * Do you observe any drift?
-If yes, for what parameters did you use?
+If yes, what parameters did you use?
 What is the direction of the drift velocity for an electron and a positron?
 >  * Try to match your observations with theoretical predictions.
 >
 >  **Advanced exercise**